unfoldingWord/bible-reference-rcl/src/components/BibleReference/BibleReference.md

-# BibleReference
+## BibleReference - component is for navigating bible references

-## This component is for navigating bible references
+### Demo the component navigating verses, updating state, and using API

 ```js
 import React, {useState, useEffect} from 'react';